U.S. flag

 Continuing Education Activity

-Responsible controlled substance and opioid prescribing is critical to ensure the safe and ethical use of these medications.
-Responsible prescribing involves the judicious evaluation of patients' medical conditions, pain management needs, and the consideration of nonopioid alternatives before prescribing opioids.
+Responsible prescribing of controlled substances and opioids is essential for the safe and ethical use of these medications.
+Responsible prescribing involves a thorough evaluation of the patient's medical conditions and pain management needs, with the consideration of nonopioid alternatives before prescribing opioids.
 Healthcare providers must adhere to strict guidelines and regulations to mitigate the risk of their misuse.
-Understanding federal regulations regarding these substances, recent changes outlined by the Mainstreaming Addiction Treatment Act, and the recommended standards of practice when prescribing controlled substances can deter prescription drug misuse.
+Understanding federal regulations regarding these substances, changes outlined by the Mainstreaming Addiction Treatment Act, and the recommended standards of practice when prescribing controlled substances can deter prescription drug misuse.

-This activity bridges potential practice gaps when educating patients on the risks and benefits of opioid therapy, monitoring for signs of misuse or addiction, and implementing strategies to prevent overdose and diversion.
-This activity presents best practices when prescribing controlled substances for legitimate medical reasons and helps interprofessional healthcare team members understand their roles in safe prescribing and preventing the misuse of these medications.
+This activity bridges the potential practice gap by educating patients on the risks and benefits of opioid therapy, monitoring for signs of misuse or addiction, and implementing strategies to prevent overdose and diversion.
+This activity presents best practices for prescribing controlled substances for legitimate medical use.
+In addition, this activity helps interprofessional healthcare team members understand their roles in safe prescribing and preventing medication misuse.

 Objectives:

-• Differentiate schedule I, II, III, IV, and V substances as defined by the Controlled Substance Act.
+• Differentiate Schedule I, II, III, IV, and V substances based on their potential for abuse, accepted medical use, and regulatory controls as defined by the Controlled Substances Act.

 • Implement evidence-based strategies to minimize the risk of opioid misuse, including the use of prescription drug monitoring programs, informed consent, and treatment agreements.